alexandermendes/Flask-Z3950/docs/index.rst

 ============

 The default query syntax is CCL but a number of alternative syntaxes are provided, each with different complexities.
-The documentation for the most common of these syntaxes can be found below:
+Documentation for the most common of these syntaxes can be found below:

 - `CCL`_: ISO 8777